 For example, Meltdown and Spectre, two of the most widespread hardware vulnerabilities in the world, are still present and affecting tons of devices.
 This means that during hardware conception, cybersecurity must be taken into account in the specifications and system architecture in order to limit these vulnerabilities.

 Then there’s the matter of safety.
 Advanced Driver Assistance Systems (ADAS) are included by default in most new vehicles.
 These systems have access and control of critical functions such as acceleration, braking, steering, etc. In order to keep the vehicle’s occupants safe, OEMs are asked to comply with a certain level of functional safety.

-The goal of functional safety is to limit the risks and dangers due to a malfunctioning component or system.
+Functional safety aims to limit the risks and dangers due to a malfunctioning component or system.
 With Autonomous Driving (AD), safety may become the key differentiating factor when choosing a vehicle.

 Preparing for the road ahead

-We tackled some of the complexity that the automotive industry will have to focus on when moving towards software-defined vehicles in this blog post, but there are many more intricacies that need to be addressed.
+We tackled some of the complexity that the automotive industry will have to focus on when moving towards software-defined vehicles in this blog post, but many more intricacies need to be addressed.

 If you want to learn more about these challenges, read our guide to SDVs.
 You will get an analysis of this momentous industry shift, from new business models to functional safety, development cycle improvements and software reuse.